rustom/rustom/README.md

 ## Hey there!

 Hi, I'm Rustom Ichhaporia!
-I'm an internationally published Illinois James Scholar seeking opportunities in ML/AI and software that drive actionable discovery.
-Currently, I'm a quant intern at [IMC Trading](https://imc.com), one of the world's leading market-making firms.
+I'm a graduating master's student at the University of Illinois at Urbana-Champaign seeking opportunities in tech that drive actionable discovery.
+In my most recent role, I worked as a software engineer intern at Snowflake.

-I'm the creator of industry-level data-driven software that has driven multi-million dollar corporate projects and have diverse experience with Python, C++, Java, R, SQL, research (4 publications), entrepreneurship, and open source.
+I'm the creator of industry-ready data-driven software that has driven multi-million dollar corporate projects and have diverse experience with Python, Go, C++, Java, R, SQL, research (4 publications), entrepreneurship, and open source.
 In my free time, I like to play + compose music and watch comedy!

-Please [reach out to me](mailto:rustom@rustom.dev?subject=A%20personalized,%20funny%20message%20for%20Rustom%20Ichhaporia) about new roles, my experiences, or anything else!
+I'm searching for new roles in software engineering and quantitative trading for 2024.
+If you think I could be a good fit for your team, please reach out!
 Find more here: https://rustom.dev

 <!--